 Past work has shown that human pressures are reshaping the trait composition (or functional diversity) of vertebrate communities (Carmona et al. 2021; Toussaint et al. 2021; Etard et al. 2022).
-To explain interspecific differences in responses to human disturbance, a number of studies have investigated whether species traits influence responses to human threats, in particular to land-use change (Newbold et al. 2013; Quesnelle et al. 2014; Nowakowski et al. 2017; Rapacciuolo et al. 2017; La Sorte et al. 2018; Tinoco et al. 2018) and climate change (Angert et al. 2011; Schloss et al. 2012; Mccain & King 2014; Pearson et al. 2014; Pacifici et al. 2017; Estrada et al. 2018; Di Marco et al. 2021).
+To explain interspecific differences in responses to human disturbance, a number of studies have investigated whether species traits influence responses to human pressures, in particular to land-use change (Newbold et al. 2013; Quesnelle et al. 2014; Nowakowski et al. 2017; Rapacciuolo et al. 2017; La Sorte et al. 2018; Tinoco et al. 2018) and climate change (Angert et al. 2011; Schloss et al. 2012; Mccain & King 2014; Pearson et al. 2014; Pacifici et al. 2017; Estrada et al. 2018; Di Marco et al. 2021).
 Indeed, by capturing key aspects of species morphology, life-history, ecological strategies or demography, traits can inform on species use of resources and space, as well as on some community and population-level processes (Capdevila et al. 2022b).
 Thus, traits can help understand what drives species responses to environmental change.

-Several responses traits to land-use and climate change have been identified in vertebrate taxa (see aforementioned studies).
+Several traits have been identified as important correlates of species’ responses to land-use and climate change within vertebrate taxa (see aforementioned studies).
 However, past work has mostly been conducted at local to regional scales, such that it remains unclear whether the effects of traits on species responses to environmental change can be generalised across taxa and regions.
-At least two metanalyses have investigated whether traits explained responses to human threats in animal taxa, one focused on climate-change responses (MacLean & Beissinger 2017), and one on species extinction risk (Chichorro et al. 2019).
+At least two metanalyses have investigated whether traits explained responses to human pressures in animal taxa, one focused on climate-change responses (MacLean & Beissinger 2017), and one on species extinction risk (Chichorro et al. 2019).
 MacLean & Beissinger (2017) found that habitat breath and historic range limit consistently exlained variation in species range shifts under contemporary climate change, but they did not detect any effect of life-history traits, such as body size or fecundity.
-Similarly, Chichorro et al. (2019) highlighted the effects of geographical range size and habitat breadth on species extinction risks, but other traits were not found to affect extinction risk consistently across taxa.
-However, as underlined by Chichorro et al. (2019), the studies included in the metanalysis often considered extinction risk without an explicit consideration of the threats the species were exposed to.
-As a given trait could be associated with opposite responses depending on the threat in consideration, including information about the threatening processes becomes important to develop a deeper understanding of species responses (Gonzalez-Suarez et al. 2013).
+Similarly, Chichorro et al. (2019) highlighted the effects of geographical range size and habitat breadth on species extinction risks, with other traits having inconsistent effects across taxa.
+However, as underlined by Chichorro et al. (2019), the studies included in the metanalysis often considered extinction risk without an explicit consideration of the pressures to which the species were exposed.
+Yet, a given trait could be associated with opposite responses depending on the pressure in consideration (Gonzalez-Suarez et al. 2013).

 Thus, from past work, it emerges that properties of species distribution range and habitat breadth are associated with extinction risk and climate-change responses.
-For other traits, previous attempts to find general patterns and associations between traits and species responses to human threats across taxa and regions have not been supported by empirical tests.
+For other traits, previous attempts to find general patterns and associations between traits and species responses to human pressures across taxa and regions have not been supported by empirical tests.
 However, to our knowledge, this question has not been tested globally other than with metanalytic frameworks examining effect sizes across existing studies, which may have disparate methodology, scales and taxa.
-Further, these primary studies have often been restricted in their taxonomic coverage, with very few studies considering several vertebrate classes together, so that comparative investigations among vertebrate classes remain rare.
+Further, previous studies have often been restricted in their taxonomic coverage, with very few studies considering several vertebrate classes together, so that comparative investigations among vertebrate classes remain rare.
 Moreover, the geographical extent of past studies has often been restricted, with most focusing on local to regional scales (Hevia et al. 2017; Davison et al. 2021).
-In addition, to the best of our knowledge, there has not yet been a global assessment comparing whether vertebrates traits are associated with species land-use responses on the one hand and with climate-change sensitivity on the other hand.
+In addition, there has not yet been a global assessment of the association between vertebrates traits and both land-use responses and climate-change sensitivity.